mspnp/aks-baseline/networking/topology.md

 * [Gateway subnet]
 * [Azure Bastion subnet], with reference NSG in place

-> Note: For more information about this topology, you can read more at [Azure Hub-Spoke topology].
+> Note: For more information about this topology, you can read more at [Azure hub-spoke topology].

-## Spoke Virtual network
+## Spoke virtual network

 `CIDR: 10.240.0.0/16`